Ten Principles of Taiji

 -

-In the book T’aiji Classic, it is said “the root is at the feet and power is generated from the legs, controlled by the waist and expressed by the fingers.
+In the book Taiji Classics, it is said “the root is at the feet and power is generated from the legs, controlled by the waist and expressed by the fingers.
 From the feet to the legs to the waist must be integrated, and one unified qi.”
 The waist is the controlling axis of the entire body.
 If one can relax the waist, then the feet can develop rootedness and strength and one’s stance can be secure.
 The interchange of substantial and insubstantial all derives from the rotation of the waist.